 - Enthusiasm for the Seattle’s future central Waterfront Park

 - Duties will be carried out on the central waterfront on Alaskan Way.

-- Must be available to work early mornings, days, evening, weekends and holidays.
+- Must be available to work early mornings, days, evenings, weekends and holidays.

-- Willing to perform manual labor for set-up and take down (sweeping/cleaning up, taking garbage to dumpster, etc.)
+- Willing to perform manual labor for set-up and take down (sweeping/cleaning up, taking garbage to dumpster, removing graffiti, etc.)

-- Willing to work outside in all-weather conditions for up to 10-hour shifts.
+- Willing to work outside in all-weather conditions on your feet for up to 10-hour shifts.

 - Must wear uniform, responsible for neat and clean appearance of uniform including shirt, hat and jacket.